Dr Joseph Voros

 - ORCID profile

 Dr Joseph Voros holds a PhD in theoretical physics (on mathematical extensions to the General Theory of Relativity).
 He then spent several years in internet-related firms, including a stint at the legendary Silicon Valley company Netscape Communications in the latter 1990s, and has been a professional futurist for two decades.
-He is currently finalising a second PhD, in Futures Studies, on a generalised methodological framework for applied strategic foresight, due for completion in 2020.
+He is currently finalising a second PhD, in Futures Studies, on a generalised methodological framework for applying strategic foresight.

 Dr Voros started at Swinburne in early 2000 as a consultant on a special project in the former Australian Foresight Institute.
 He was then appointed as a strategic foresight analyst in the top-level strategic planning unit at Swinburne, in which role was involved in the building of an organisational strategic thinking capacity based on foresight concepts and methodologies.
 During this time, he formed very strong links with the strategic foresight teaching program, attending every subject and providing a practitioner's perspective in regular invited lectures.